sharontherese/latin-mass-funeral/content/Resources/FAQs.md

 Biretta Books offers a Latin-English booklet for Latin Mass weddings [^4].
 For those familiar with the red Latin Mass booklets - it is the exact same book, but with additional texts for the Rite of Marriage.

+# Where do I start if I want to learn about the history of all of this stuff?

+Firstly, you're a crazy person.
+Secondly, try the [History](https://www.latinmasswedding.com/resources/history/) page.
+Thirdly, here's my "starter pack" of books to read about Catholic marriage - both the Rite and the Mass.

+Fish Eaters. “**Holy Matrimony**.”
+Accessed June 3, 2019. https://www.fisheaters.com/holymatrimony.html.
+Searle, M., and K.W.
+Stevenson. **Documents of the Marriage Liturgy**.
+Pueblo Books.
+Liturgical Press, 1992.
+Witte, J. **From Sacrament to Contract: Marriage, Religion, and Law in the Western Tradition**.
+Westminster John Knox Press, 2012.

 # Sources

 [^1]: Sullivan, Roseanne T. “**Propers of the Mass vs. the Four Hymn Sandwich.**” _Homiletic and Pastoral Review_, 2016. https://www.catholiceducation.org/en/culture/music/propers-of-the-mass-vs-the-four-hymn-sandwich.html.